jmcelroy5/Biking-Across-the-US/_posts/2014-07-28-playing-in-god's-backyard.md

 ![alt text](http://i.imgur.com/DuYpIEfl.jpg "Deer friend!")

 The original plan was to drive back to Missoula after that, but then I remembered an email from my friend and former coworker, Becca, that said she would be passing through West Glacier on an Amtrak tour of the US.
-I looked back at the email and realized she would be there the following Tuesday.
+I looked back at the email, which indicated she would be there the following Tuesday.
 It would have been a shame to miss her by just a few days, and there was still more of Glacier I wanted to see, so I decided I would stay and explore the park with her.
 Poor Jeremy had to drive the rental car back to Missoula by himself, pick up his motorcycle, and then drive back so he could continue into Canada for the next destination on his trip: climbing in Banff.

 I camped at a hiker/biker site near the west entrance to the park, so I could ride out early the next morning and meet Becca when her train came in.
-I was joined by some amazing bike tourists, including a German woman who had just biked across Canada (east to west) and is now on her way down to South America, as well as the man who started Warmshowers, the hospitality website for bike tourists that I've relied on several times on this trip.
+I was joined by some amazing bike tourists, including a German woman who had just biked across Canada and is now on her way down to South America, as well as the man who started Warmshowers, the hospitality website for bike tourists that I've relied on several times on this trip.

-It stormed like crazy that night, so I didn't get to talk to my fellow campers as long as I would have liked before I had to take refuge in my tent.
+It stormed like crazy that night, so I didn't get to talk to my fellow campers as long as I would have liked before taking refuge in my tent.
 The next morning I packed up my wet tent at 5 am and biked the 10 miles to meet Becca for breakfast in West Glacier.
 I stopped on the way to take another look at Lake McDonald, which seemed to change character every time I saw it depending on the light.
 It was particularly spectacular this time, nearly moving me to tears at the sight of it.

 ![alt text](http://i.imgur.com/GJEQy4il.jpg "Lake McDonald in all its glory")